 However, we recognize there are some who prefer to attend the Exhibit Hall only.
 Therefore, we will be offering Exhibit Hall Only passes this year for $20 per adult, and $10 for children ages 3+.
 Children 2 and under are free.
 (Children ages 3 – 7 are not allowed in the Used Curriculum Exchange.)

 The Exhibit Hall Only pass includes admission to:

 - Exhibit Hall both Friday and Saturday

 - Exhibitor Workshops and last general session only

 For their own safety, younger children (0 – 7) may not be in the Used Curriculum Exchange.
 Please make alternative care arrangements.
 (Have dad, grandparent or friend watch them while you are shopping in the Used Curriculum Exchange.)

-Individuals with an Exhibit Hall Only Pass will not be able to attend any non-exhibitor conference workshops, or keynote sessions at the conference.
+Individuals with an Exhibit Hall Only Pass will not be able to attend any non-exhibitor conference workshops, or any keynote sessions other than the last one on Saturday.
 If you find you would like to attend the entire conference, you may apply your Exhibit Hall Only fees toward walk-in conference registration.

 If you are a single parent raising your family alone and you are homeschooling or want to look into homeschooling, contact Joyce Padilla by filling out this contact form.